- 1 About cIRcle

 - We take care of indexing your materials to make them easily findable, and we work with you to ensure the presence of appropriate metadata for the same reason.

 - We provide training and support to your department or research unit to enable you to contribute your materials to cIRcle.

-- Web search engines such as Ask.com, Google, Google Scholar, and Yahoo crawl digital repositories regularly, making it quick and easy for anyone to find scholarly works in cIRcle.
+- Web search engines such as Ask.com, Google, and Google Scholar crawl digital repositories regularly, making it quick and easy for anyone to find scholarly works in cIRcle.
 Repository content also receives high ranking in web search engine results.

 - There are other online indexers that add to the visibility of materials deposited in cIRcle, for example content harvesters like CARL and OAIster, which index only materials held in digital repositories like cIRcle.

 - Long-term accessibility & readability: We aim to preserve your work permanently.
 And we won't change URLs every time there's a webpage redesign - the links to your scholarly work will remain the same over time.

 Visit OpenDOAR - Directory of Open Access Repositories to learn more about open access repositories.

 Will the research impact of the articles I deposit in cIRcle increase?